From Jar to native cross-platform Java with pipeline

 npm ci

 The command nativeCompile initiates the GraalVM compilation.
-Generated executable’s extension is .exe on Windows and on Linux, MacOS there is no extension.
-The first wildcard is for version, second is for the extension.
+Generated executable’s extension is .exe on Windows.
+On Linux and MacOS there is no extension.
+The first wildcard in the following code is for version, second is for the extension.
 The executable is generated in build/native/nativeCompile .

-Native image extension on Windows is .exe while Linux, MacOS have none.
+Native image extension on Windows is .exe while Linux and MacOS have none.

 - name: Build native executable